toumix/toumix.github.io/slides/22-11-18-CT-for-QNLP.md

 ---

-# Cooking recipes are string diagrams!
+# So what is a string diagram?

 <style scoped> img { float: left; margin-right: 50px; }</style>